 Some were content creators who make their own videos and put them on YouTube, Facebook, TikTok, etc. They find the app useful for assembling all of their work in one place and sharing the link.
 Then people can see all their videos without jumping from app to app.
 CLIPKICK also increases “Cross-pollination” ( e.g. getting their TikTok audience over to Instagram and Facebook) and helps them find new viewers to grow their traffic and audience.

 But most users were people that didn’t have creative endeavors at all.
 Lawyers, doctors, bartenders, fitness trainers, these people would not be considered “creative” by any means, but clearly, they were finding a way to become creative through the curation process in the app.
 Their collections were amazing.

 I used to think that only a small percentage of people in the world were actually creative.
 I thought that if you didn’t write, make movies, play music, or paint then you weren’t a creative person.
-I drank the Apple cool aide that implies only a small percentage of people, the elite, “Think different.”
-CLIPKICK proved me wrong.
+Only an elite could “Think different.”
 Now I know everyone can be creative.
 Everyone has a vision.
-They just need the right tool to help them do it.
+They just need the right tools to help them do it.